bhk/scam/reference.md

 parameter.
 Optional `?NAME` parameters may not be followed by non-optional, non-rest parameters.

-Rest parameters may not be used with macros or inline functions.
+Rest parameters may not be used with macros.

 ## Variables